-"Bloody hell's right," Alek said, rising to his knees.
+"Bloody hell is right," Alek said, rising to his knees.
 Deryn un-strapped herself from her frayed leather harness, then stood slowly.

 "You hurt anywhere?"
 She asked.
 Alek was still on his knees, staring at the ground.

-"I don't think so, but I landed on my back."
+"I don't think so, but I'm sure I landed on my back."

 Alek was on his feet by now.
 "It was you behind it, was it not?
 It's useless without you."
 Deryn shrugged-off the compliment.

 "I suppose you have a point."
-She looked around.
+She said, and looked around.

 "I would be inclined to believe that farmer's not home."
 Alek said.